ThomasFabula/SUPRENUM/README.md

 “Wolfgang Giloi is considered the creator of the first German supercomputer, the SUPRENUM computer, and made a decisive contribution to the development of computer science in Germany.”

+## Funding
+The work underlying this report was funded by the German Federal Minister of Research and Technology (BMFT), grant number ITR 8502D0.

 ## Videos
 - https://www.youtube.com/watch?v=EegYABYDL0M
 - https://www.youtube.com/watch?v=4_fz3CWRakY